Linton Hall School: Daily life

 During the 1940s, students were permitted one designated weekend per month "provided scholastic standing and conduct warrant it."

 John Phillips (musician), who attended Linton Hall Military School from 1942 to 1946, and later gained fame as singer, songwriter and guitarist for The Mamas & the Papas, recalls in his autobiography that he "hated the place," even though he earned good grades, made many friends, and played sports.
 He writes of "the inspections and the beatings" and recalls that "nuns used to watch us take showers."

 Students followed a strict schedule, particularly on weekdays, from rising at 6:45 a.m. to their 9:00 p.m. bedtime, with only 45 minutes of free play allocated on Mondays and Wednesdays, and two hours on Tuesdays, Thursdays, and Fridays, plus some time in the evening during 'rest' period in the dormitories.
 Cadets were not permitted to keep items such as food, money, or comic books, nor make or receive telephone calls, except in case of emergency.

 After the new building was completed in the late 1940s, cadets were housed in dormitories, each of which contained approximately fifty beds, set in three rows, each bed separated from the next by a folding metal chair approximately 18 inches wide.
 There were no curtains on the windows and walls were bereft of any decoration, such as pictures or posters.

 Foreign students

 In 1951, students from Latin America, predominantly Mexico, began to enroll at Linton Hall.
 Over the years, the number of foreign students increased, until foreign students constituted a sizeable portion of the student body.

-This opportunity for cultural exchange provided an added dimension to the program.
+Summer camp

+For thirty-nine years Linton Hall operated a boarding summer camp program.
+In 1990 it was converted to a day program.
+In 1996 the day program was discontinued, and the grounds rented to various organizations during the summer.